A double-dimensional approach to formal category theory: Kan extensions

 Next we describe Kan extensions in $\enProf{(\V, \V')}$ in terms of weighted colimits and, as a consequence, obtain an `enriched variant' of \propref{weak left Kan extensions along companions}.
-Remember that the vertical cells of $\enProf\V$ are $\V$-natural transformations between functors, in the classical sense. \begin{proposition} Consider a cell $\eta$ in $\enProf{(\V, \V')}$ as in the composite on the left below, where $A_0, \dotsc, A_{n'}$ are $\V$-categories.
+Remember that the vertical cells of $\enProf\V$ are $\V$-natural transformations between functors, in the classical sense. \begin{proposition} \footnote{\textbf{This result is false.} See Example~1.10 of \cite{Koudenburg22} instead.} Consider a cell $\eta$ in $\enProf{(\V, \V')}$ as in the composite on the left below, where $A_0, \dotsc, A_{n'}$ are $\V$-categories.
 It defines $l$ as the pointwise left Kan extension of $d$ along $(J_1, \dotsc, J_n)$ if and only if, for each $y \in A_n$, the full composite defines $ly$ as the $\bigpars{J_1, \dotsc, J_n(\id, y)}$-weighted colimit of $d$.
 In particular, pointwise left Kan extensions along a $\V$-weight $\hmap JAI$ coincide with $J$-weighted colimits.

 Finally assume that $\V$ is closed symmetric monoidal, and consider a factorsiation in $\enProf\V$ as on the right above.
 The cell $\zeta'$ defines $l$ as a pointwise left Kan extension in $\enProf{(\V, \V')}$ precisely if the $\V$-natural transformation $\nat\zeta d{l \of j}$ `exhibits $l$ as the left Kan extension of $d$ along $j$', in the sense of Section 4.1 of \cite{Kelly82}. \end{proposition} \begin{proof} The `only if'-part of the first assertion follows immediately from \defref{pointwise left Kan extension}, by restricting the universal property of \defref{left Kan extension}, for the composite on the left above, to cells of the form $(J_1, \dotsc, J_n(\id, y), H) \Rar M$, where $\hmap HII$.